-Our focus for 2023 will be continuing to improve and develop our service and tools to further enhance the overall experience.
-We will also start measuring our repair service by implementing NPS in our Repair Shops/Repair Partners stores.
+Our focus for 2024 will be continuing to improve and develop our service and tools to further enhance the overall experience for the online and in-store Nudie Jeans customer.

-21. → What is a Good Net Promoter Score?
+19. → What is a Good Net Promoter Score?

-Our Net Promotor Score 2022 was 74.5, with comments like:
+Our Net Promotor Score 2023 was +77,8, with comments like: